-The business-type activities revenues, which were lower than program expenses and debt service payments, resulted in a \$173,524 decrease in the business-type activities net position.
+The business-type activities revenues, which were greater than program expenses and debt service payments, resulted in a \$36,510 increase in the business-type activities net position.
+The business-type activities net position increased an additional \$92,785 due to the transfer of the Maple Avenue Apartment operations.

-It should be noted that the capital assets decrease each year is due to depreciation.
+It should be noted that the capital assets generally decrease each year is due to depreciation.
 Depreciation is treated as an expense and reduces the results of operations but does not have an impact on unrestricted net position.
 Capital expenditures represent outflows of cash; however, the capital expenditures are not treated as an expense, and any increase in capital expenditures does not have an impact on unrestricted net position either.
-Any increase/decrease is reported in the net investment for capital assets.
+Any increase/decrease is reported in the net investment in capital assets.
+In 2015, capital assets increased \$99,919 due to the transfer of \$239,120 for the net book value of assets associated with the Maple Avenue Apartments offset by depreciation expense of \$139,201.